-Figures A-1 to A-17 (for version 4.1) and Figures A-18 to A-34 (for version 4.0) in the Appendix show the default masking (programming) of the binary inputs and outputs of the different versions of the device.
+Figures A-1 to A-5 in the Appendix show the default masking (programming) of the binary inputs and outputs of the different versions of the device.
 The programming (masking) options of the inputs and outputs are described in Section 5.2.